 Anyone receiving financial assistance for a trip is required to be fully funded the following year.
 In anticipation of this, there may be a longer time of preparation required based on circumstances.
 However, we are willing to evaluate each situation individually.

-Because donations made to GO Teams are tax deductible they are non-refundable.
-However, if you choose to withdraw from a team, your funding with the exception of your deposit and any funds already issued to our partners or other vendors (like airlines or hotels etc.) will be placed in a restricted account and be available for your use on a future trip within the next 12 months.
+If you choose to withdraw from a team, your funding with the exception of your deposit and any funds already issued to our partners or other vendors (like airlines or hotels etc.) will be placed in a restricted account and be available for your use on a future trip within the next 12 months.
 It is imperative that you communicate your change in plans to the Outreach Team as soon as possible so that as much of your funding as possible is recovered.
 It is also your responsibility to communicate your change in plans to your entire support team – donors give in good faith that their gifts will be used for the trip you described in your support letter and deserve to be notified if they will not be used as intended.

 We try to ensure that the cost of your trip is all-inclusive once you depart with the team.
 The cost listed for each trip includes all travel and lodging, food while on the field, project supplies and any fees associated to in-field activities.
 Not included, additional costs may include any personal pre-field preparation such as passports, immunizations and other travel needs prior to departure as well as any souvenirs and gifts you wish to purchase in the field.
 Meals & snacks while traveling may not be included if it is not practical for the team to eat together – ask your Team Leader about any meals not covered.

 Most of the countries our teams travel to do not require vaccinations for entry.
 That said, we encourage you to check the US Center for Disease Control’s website HERE for any recommended immunizations for the area where you will be traveling and schedule vaccinations as needed in consultation with your family physician.
 Most local health departments offer travel vaccines as well as some pharmacies which include a travel clinic.